mattwatsoncodes/external-template/README.md

-# External Query
+# External Template
-Proof of Concept block for creating a query loop from an external source.
+Proof of Concept block for rendering and providing a post template area for external posts.

 Built using the [WordPress Create Block Script](https://www.npmjs.com/package/@wordpress/create-block).